What NiceJob is

 You want the ask tied to the payment, not a campaign

-ReviewNudger keys every request off a completed payment in the software you already run — no campaign to configure and no contact list to keep synced.
-The customer pays; the request goes out; duplicate protection, cooldowns, and opt-outs are automatic.
+ReviewNudger uses a completed payment in the software you already run as the trigger, with no contact list to keep synced.
+The saved campaign, duplicate protection, cooldown, and opt-out settings decide what happens next.

 Flat $29 beats tiered $75+